kirso/KirillSo.com/src/content/post/2023-annual-review/index.md

 ### General

 - I learned a lot about how networks and the internet work at a low level in my time at GreyNoise.
-- I learned that I can survive a big professional failure, and that as long as I live by my values and treat people with respect that will ultimately be more important to the people around me than the failure was.
+- I learned that I can survive a big professional failure, and that as long as I live by my values and treat people with respect that will ultimately be more important to the surrounding people than the failure was.
 - I learned that not only CAN I walk across a country, I LOVE the simplicity and the community and the challenge that come with a big through hike.
 - I learned that I shouldn’t be afraid of crowds on big through hikes, because the people are the best part.
 Walking the Appalachian Trail is my newest big audacious goal (although not for this year).
 - I learned that, at least for now, I want to be a founder and not an employee.